remykarem/remykarem.github.io/books-src/nutrition-workout-book/src/biology/organs/liver.md

 * which happen when there is low ATP,
 * which happens when there's low blood glucose or fasting or exercise or low insulin.

-### Cholesterol management

-Detects and controls cholesterol levels.
-Has LDL receptors.

-Makes cholesterols.

-Has an enzyme HMG CoA reductase.

-Cholesterol production is highest overnight.